ExRealis - A digitization framework

 Acquiring the appearance of a real object starts from a photographic campaign, so as to measure its photometric properties.
-Reconstructing a texture from these pictures then requires to solve the following problems:
+Reconstructing a texture from these pictures then requires to solve the following key points:

 The IGG team has worked on the fitting and the real-time rendering of such models, considering especially light fields.
 Light fields capture the appearance of an object within a given lighting environment: the one corresponding to the acquisition moment.
 This includes, among other things, all illumination effets related to the observer's displacement around the object (specular peaks, inter-reflections, etc.) and allows afterwards the free inspection of the digital copy with the same lighting conditions, while maintaining a high degree or realism with respect to more basic texture models.

-After 10 years working on 3D + appearance digitization, the IGG team has acquired a good expertise of the field and a savoir-faire on how to apply it to the practical cases of digitization campaigns.
-Within the framework of various collaborations, we have had many occasions to apply this savoir-faire through service provisions like those presented below.
+Working on 3D + appearance digitization since 2005, the IGG team has acquired a good expertise of this scientific field and a good knowledge on how to apply it to the practical cases of digitization campaigns.
+Within the framework of various collaborations, we had many occasions to apply these expertise and knowledge through service provisions, as illustrated below.

 Œuvre Notre Dame foundation